MatteaE/mass_balance_model/README.md

     * A daily time series of air temperature and total precipitation.
 A tool is provided to assemble the series from AWS measurements

     * A set of point measurements of mass balance.
 There is no constraint on the spatio-temporal distribution of those measurements.
-The tool will run (uncalibrated) even if the measurements are missing.
+The tool will run (uncalibrated) even if the measurements are missing

 * **Optional input data:**